KPro1982/Kommander/README.md

 ## New Feature Update
 *Kommander is currently in active development.
 I am squashing bugs as I find them and adding new features.
 Expect things to break from time to time and check back here frequently for updates.*

-Current experiemental version -- rev. 2023.1.14
+Current experiemental build -- rev. 2023.1.14
 - **1/14/23** added timed archive, added ability to link without admin privileges via batch
 - **12/31/22** removed search capability and moved it to KodeWizard, a standalone tool
 - **12/30/22** added search capability